 Steve Brett and The Mavericks went over to Germany in 1963 where they performed in the same clubs The Beatles had been booked at only the year before.
 At this time, the Mavericks bass guitarist was Dave Holland from Wolverhampton who would later go on to become world famous in jazz music circles as bassist for Miles Davis amongst many others.

-By the end of 1964, the original Mavericks had split up so Steve Brett assembled a "new" Mavericks backing-group consisting of a Walsall band, previously known as The Memphis Cut-Outs.
-The origins of this group go back to the early 1960s in Walsall, West Midlands when some school friends formed a group called The Phantoms.
-The members were Mick Aulton on drums, Phil Burnell on rhythm guitar, Kenny Holland on bass guitar and Neville "Noddy" Holder on vocal and lead guitar.
+By the end of 1964, the original Mavericks had split up so Steve Brett assembled a "new" Mavericks backing-group consisting of a Walsall band, previously known as 'The Memphis Cut-Outs'.
+The origins of this group go back to the early 1960s in Walsall, West Midlands when some school friends formed a group called 'The Phantoms'.
+This line-up was Mick Aulton on drums, Phil Burnell on rhythm guitar, Kenny Holland on bass guitar and Neville "Noddy" Holder on vocal and lead guitar.

 Despite being involved with his band, Noddy persevered at school and managed to obtain six 'O' levels before deciding that a music career was what he wanted.
 Upon leaving school, group members started to go their separate ways with Kenny Holland being replaced by Pete Bickley and Mick Aulton leaving to be replaced by Gerry Kibble.
-Noddy Holder took a job in a car parts firm to the dismay of his teachers who wanted him to stay on at school for 'A' levels, but Noddy wanted to "turn professional" and the Phantoms became The Memphis Cut-Outs.
+Noddy Holder took a job in a car parts firm to the dismay of his teachers who wanted him to stay on at school for 'A' levels, but Noddy wanted to "turn professional" and the Phantoms became 'The Memphis Cut-Outs'.
 Terry Taylor joined on saxophone and the group secured regular bookings playing three or four shows per week.

-Steve Brett's vocal style and preference for ballads contrasted with The Maverick's rock 'n' roll/rhythm & blues leanings so The Mavericks were usually allowed to do their own set first and to be joined later on stage by Steve Brett and act as his backing group.
-Steve Brett, who also wrote songs, obtained a recording contract with Columbia Records and in 1965 he and the Mavericks recorded several tracks at the Hollick & Taylor Studios in Handsworth, Birmingham.
+Steve Brett's vocal style and preference for ballads contrasted with The Maverick's rock 'n' roll/rhythm & blues leanings so The Mavericks were usually allowed to do their own set first and to be joined later on-stage by Steve Brett and act as his backing group.
+Steve Brett, who also wrote songs, obtained a recording contract with Columbia Records in 1965 resulting in he and the Mavericks recording several tracks at the Hollick & Taylor Studios in Handsworth, Birmingham.

-During this time, Noddy Holder met up with Dave Hill and Don Powell in Wolverhampton and they informed him that the 'N Betweens had split up but were planning to re-form the group with a new bass player named Jim Lea.
-Noddy was invited to join the group but further personnel changes would take place before the final and most famous line-up of the 'N Betweens was set in place (see The 'N Betweens).
+During this time, Noddy Holder met up by chance with Dave Hill and Don Powell in Wolverhampton.
+They told him that the 'N Betweens had split up but were planning to re-form the group with a new bass player named Jim Lea.
+Noddy was invited to join but further personnel changes would take place before the final and most famous line-up of the 'N Betweens was set in place (see The 'N Betweens).